Royal tours of Jamaica: 2000s

-Charles and Camilla, the Prince of Wales and the Duchess of Cornwall, visited in March 2008.
+The Prince of Wales and Duchess of Cornwall, visited in March 2008.
 They were welcomed by Governor-General Kenneth Hall and the Prince also inspected an honor guard in Kingston.
 The Prince planted a seedling at a community center in Rose Town, and visited a museum honoring the late singer Bob Marley.

 2010s

 Anne, Princess Royal, visited Jamaica in 2011 during an official visit from 5–6 June.

 Prince Harry toured Jamaica between 5 and 8 March 2012, participating in various events marking the Queen's Diamond Jubilee.
 Jamaica concurrently celebrated its 50 years of independence.
 During the tour, the Prince partook in military exercises with the Jamaica Defence Force, visited Bustamante Hospital for Children and, in Trelawny Parish, visited Water Square, Falmouth Pier, and the William Knibb Baptist Church, where he paid respect at the William Knibb memorial.
 The Prince attended an event for the charity Rise Life, ran with Usain Bolt at the latter's training ground at the University of the West Indies, Mona.
 There, he was also named an Honorary Fellow of the university.
 A Jamaica Night reception was held at the Royal Caribbean Hotel in Montego Bay and Governor-General of Jamaica Sir Patrick Allen hosted a dinner at King's House, as a combined celebration of the Diamond Jubilee and Jamaica's 50th anniversary of independence.
 The Prime Minister, Portia Simpson Miller, stated the tour was intended to "highlight the country's tourism developments on the North Coast and the important work being done in the area of youth and children".

 It just leaves me, therefore, to say on behalf of The Queen how grateful Her Majesty is for the heartfelt way in which Jamaicans have embraced her Diamond Jubilee and are helping her to celebrate it.